pavithracjs/atlassian-ui-library/docs/guides/15-bundle-size.md

 In Atlaskit, we use a tool measure that uses Webpack-bundle-analyzer.
 We use ratchet files to store the relevant output of the measure and we use them to compare between versions.

-More about it how does it work, is available in this blog:  .
+More about it how does it work, is available in this [blog](https://hello.atlassian.net/wiki/spaces/AtlasKit/blog/2019/01/11/378834980/Atlaskit+now+has+a+bundle+size+ratchet).

 ## Usage